Zarephath, Sidon, 869 BCi

-Elijah flipped around, clamped his hand over Zim’s mouth, and scooped him up under his arm.
+Elijah whirled, clamped his hand over Zim’s mouth, and scooped him under his arm.
 He lunged past Nathan.
-“Priests.”
+“Moloch.”

-In soft, silent strides, he lugged the wide-eyed Zim back to the intersection and stood him on his feet.
-He knelt with his lips to Zim’s ear and his hand over Zim’s mouth.
-“Those guys in the black tunics killed Omar, and they tried to kill Nathan and me.
-They knocked our father down, and our mother and our sister had to run from them.
+In soft, silent strides, he lugged Zim back to the corner and stood him on his feet.
+He knelt with his lips to Zim’s ear and his hand over the boy’s mouth.
+“Those guys in the black tunics murdered Nathan’s friend Omar.
+They tried to kill Nathan and me.
+They knocked our father down, and our mother and our sister had to escape.
 We can’t let them see us.”

 Nathan touched Elijah’s arm.
 “He’ll be quiet.”